syncfusion-content/wpf-docs/wpf/DataGrid/Editing.md

 {% endhighlight %}
 {% endtabs %}

-N> GridComboBoxColumn and GridMultiColumnDropList, you have to use the CurrentCellDropDownSelectionChanged event.
+N> `GridComboBoxColumn` and `GridMultiColumnDropList`, you have to use the `CurrentCellDropDownSelectionChanged` event.

 ### Combobox column selectionchanged event